Frameworkium/frameworkium.github.io/_pages/ZephyrJiraLogging.md

 ### 2 - Make sure test is in Zephyr for Jira test plan

-Make a Zephyr for Jira test plan, and make sure your your test is in a particular version & test cycle *(NB: the cycle can't be 'Ad Hoc', and the version can't be 'Unscheduled')*
+Make a Zephyr for Jira test plan, and make sure your your test is in a particular version & test cycle.
+*NB*: the cycle can't be 'Ad Hoc', and the version can't be 'Unscheduled'.

 ### 3 - Provide JIRA details at runtime